apizzo1/BootCamp_Homework/README.md

 * A column was added for Percent Funded, which used a formula to calculate how much of the campaign was funded.
 This column was then formatted to show Red for 0% Funded, transitioning to green if 100% Funded, and switching to Blue at the 200% Funded mark.
 * Another pivot chart was added to compare the state of the campaign (successful, failed, canceled, or live) against time (to deduce if a particular month of the year shows any specific trends).
     * A pivot line chart was used to visualize this data
+* A line chart was also created that gives insight into a goal's amount and its chances at success, failure, or cancellation.

 ## About the Data Analysis